makarenko-vladyslav/makarenko-vladyslav/README.md

 <br>

 ### 🚀 What I Do:
-I specialize in building robust and responsive web applications and engaging websites, that are not only functional but also visually appealing.
+I specialize in building robust and responsive web applications and websites, that are not only functional but also visually appealing.
+I am always excited to embrace new challenges and stay updated with the latest advancements in web development.
 <br>
-I am always excited to embrace new challenges and stay updated with the latest advancements in web development. <b>Let’s create something amazing together!</b>
+<b>Let’s create something amazing together!</b>

 ## 🌐 Socials: